Die Wahrheit über Sonnenbaden vor/nach der Laser-Haarentfernung

 Table of contents:

-Sunbathing immediately after laser hair removal
+Sunbathing directly after laser hair removal

 After laser hair removal, the skin becomes sensitive and needs time to heal.
 UV rays can damage the skin, so you should avoid going out in the sun for a while.
 Also, use sunscreen with at least SPF 30 to protect yourself from UVA and UVB rays and wear a hat and long sleeves for a week.